 We are not your typical consulting firm.
 Turner Strategies is led by Dr. Alina Turner who directly works on all aspects of projects.
 Other top-tier consultants add specific value to projects on case-by-case basis.
 We simply aim to provide the highest possible quality of work, believing that this in turn, creates the best possible social impact for communities and organizations we work with.

 Alina is recognized as a leading researcher and thinker on social issues with proven implementation results.
 Her work on system planning is recognized as a leading practice and often called upon as a model across communities.
 Her drive and passion for this work is grounded in her lived experience of the social issues she continues to challenge in her professional work.
-Alina is a Fellow at The School of Public Policy, University of Calgary and serves on HomeSpace's Board of Directors as Chair of the Governance Committee.
-She recently joined the Alberta Rural Development Rural Advisory Board on housing and homelessness.
+Alina is a Fellow at The School of Public Policy, University of Calgary and serves on the HomeSpace Board of Directors and the Alberta Rural Development Rural Advisory Board on housing and homelessness.

 Alina has worked at an executive leadership level at both management and board of directors levels for the past 10 years.
 During her tenure as VP Strategy at the Calgary Homeless Foundation, Alina led the implementation of Canada’s first Homelessness Management Information System (HMIS) and designed Calgary’s Housing First System of Care.
 She oversaw $35 million in annual investments across 40 programs in Calgary, their performance management and quality assurance.
 Prior to this, Alina worked at the Poverty Reduction Initiative of the United Way of Calgary & Area, and a variety of front-line immigrant and homeless-serving agencies.

 Travis Turner, M.Ed.
 COO & Collaborator